Primary and intermediate schooling in NZ

 If your child has permanent residence, New Zealand citizenship or a domestic student visa they have to be enrolled at school by the time they are 6.

-The Immigration NZ website has guidelines for students on visitor visas
+The Immigration NZ website has guidelines for students.

 Children living unlawfully in NZ